-From the outside, Diner might have been mistaken a modest endeavor.
-But Diner, open summer, spring, or snowstorm, has become, with the help of the all the people, staff as well as guests, who continue to return to it, a room that glows from within.
-Twenty years later Diner has carried on the traditions of its early days.
+From the outside, Diner might have been mistaken for a modest endeavor.
+But Diner, open summer, spring, or snowstorm, has become, with the help of all the people, staff as well as guests, who continue to return to it, a room that glows from within.
+Over twenty years later Diner has carried on the traditions of its early days.
 A place of occasion.
 A touchstone for a neighborhood.